dijest/JewishBook/readme.md

 This repository is meant to serve the community of scholars working on the history of the Jewish Book as data: improving, augmenting, linking and exploring it.

 ## you will find here:
-* The MARC-XML file from the National Library of Israel of the Bibliography of the Hebrew Book database (BHB)
+* The MARC-XML file from the National Library of Israel of the Bibliography of the Hebrew Book database (BHB) converted to TSV  by Yael Netzer.
-* A TSV conversion by Yael Netzer of from the MARC-XML
 * A TSV of the DiJeSt Books file: a cleaned, enriched version of the BHB, in progress

 ## work that has been done on the BHB data to DiJeSt Books